Warren, Michigan: History

-The Red Run and Bear Creek, just small creeks back in the 1800s, has blossomed into an open major inter-county stormdrain flowing through Warren, into the Clinton River, and onwards to Lake St. Clair.
+The Red Run and Bear Creek, just small creeks back in the 1800s, has been transformed into an open major inter-county stormdrain flowing through Warren, into the Clinton River, and onward to Lake St. Clair.

 The Village of Warren and most of the surrounding Township of Warren, together with Van Dyke, incorporated as a city in 1957, less the city of Center Line, which had incorporated as a village from Warren Township in 1925 and as a city in 1936.
-Between 1950 and 1960, Warren's population soared from 42,653 to 89,426.
+Between 1950 and 1960, Warren's population increased from 42,653 to 89,426.
 This population explosion was largely fueled by the post-WWII Baby Boom and later, by white flight from its southern neighbor of Detroit in that decade.
 This change in population continued into the next decade when the city's population doubled again, ultimately reaching a high of 179,000 in 1970.

 Historically, Warren was a sundown town: an all-white municipality that excluded non-whites through a combination of discriminatory practices, local ordinances, and violence.
 In 1970, Warren had a population of 180,000, with only 28 minority families, most of whom lived on a U.S. military base.
 As late as 1974, African Americans were practically nonexistent in Warren, In 2000 Warren had less than 3% Black population, compared to 80% in adjacent Detroit.